 I want to encourage growth and learning on a global scale, starting with the youth.

 The experience humbles you and opens you up to a new perspective on life.
-I have learned so much about myself since moving away and grown so much as a woman.
+Teaching with EPIK, I learned so much about myself and grown so much as a woman.